Anastasia-Labs/opshin-audit/catalyst_docs/audit-tracker-template.typ

 26 - [SR]- `rewrite/rewrite_orig_name.py`--> maintainability/minor add finding
-- Have to check on annotated nodes,besides names, classdef and function def nodes. x:int = 10 'These nodes are not taken into account' - *add finding*
+- Have to check on annotated nodes,besides names, classdef and function def nodes. x:int = 10 'These nodes are not taken into account' - *add finding* - added

 27 - [SR] - `rewrite/rewrite_comparison_chaining.py`
 - No other finding other than finding 10